1812 Overture: Adaptation in other contexts

-As a rousing patriotic hymn, the Overture has subsequently been adapted into and associated with other contexts than that of the Russian resistance to Napoleon I's invasion.
+As a rousing patriotic hymn, the Overture has subsequently been adapted into and associated with other contexts than that of the Russian resistance to Napoleon's invasion.
 The 1812 Overture is popularly known in the United States as a symbol of the United States Independence Day, a tradition that dates back to a 1974 choice made by Arthur Fiedler for a performance at the Boston Pops July 4th concert.
+An earlier outdoors July presentation in the U.S. was by the National Symphony Orchestra, led by Howard Mitchell, on 7 July 1950--incorporation eight 75mm Howitzers.
+According to the NSO's management, the performance celebrated the sesquicentennial of the relocation of America's capital from Philadelphia to Washington, DC.

-The piece was parodied by composer Malcolm Arnold in A Grand, Grand Overture which features 4 rifles, three Hoover vacuum cleaners (two uprights in B♭ and one horizontal with detachable sucker in C), and an electric floor polisher in E♭; it is dedicated to President Hoover.
+The piece was parodied by composer Malcolm Arnold in A Grand, Grand Overture which features four rifles, three Hoover vacuum cleaners (two uprights in B♭ and one horizontal with detachable sucker in C), and an electric floor polisher in E♭; it is dedicated to President Hoover.
+The piece was also parodied by P. D. Q. Bach for the 1989 musical album 1712 Overture and Other Musical Assaults.

 Structure

 The piece begins with the simple, plaintive Russian melody of the Eastern Orthodox Troparion of the Holy Cross (also known as "O Lord, Save Thy People") played by four cellos and two violas.
-This represents the Russian people praying for a swift conclusion to the invasion.
+This represents the Russian people praying for the victory.
 Then, the French national anthem, "La Marseillaise", is heard, representing the invading French army.
 Then, the melody of "La Marseillaise" is heard competing against Russian folk music, representing the two armies fighting each other as the French approached Moscow.
 At this point, five cannon shots are heard, representing the Battle of Borodino.
 This is where "La Marseillaise" is most prominent, and seems to be winning.
 After this, a long descending run represents the French army retreating out of Moscow as the freezing winter winds rage on.
 At the end of this run the opening motif is repeated, which can be interpreted as prayers being answered.
 The grand finale culminates with eleven more cannon shots and the melody of "God Save the Tsar!".

 Anachronism of nationalist motifs

-Although "La Marseillaise" was chosen as the French national anthem in 1795, it was banned by Napoleon I in 1805 and would certainly not have been played during the Russian campaign.
+Although La Marseillaise was chosen as the French national anthem in 1795, it was banned by Napoleon in 1805 and would certainly not have been played during the Russian campaign.
 It was only reinstated as the French anthem in 1879 – the year before the commission of the overture – which can explain its use by Tchaikovsky in the overture.
-"Chant du départ", nicknamed "the brother of the Marseillaise" by French Republican soldiers, served as the official anthem of Napoleon I's regime.
+"Chant du départ", nicknamed "the brother of the Marseillaise" by French Republican soldiers, served as the official anthem of Napoleon's regime.
 However, it had been largely forgotten by 1882, while educated Russians of the time were likely to be familiar with the tune of "La Marseillaise" and recognize its significance.